 The removal of a single tooth can lead to problems related to your chewing ability, your jaw joint, and shifting teeth, all of which have a major impact on your dental health.

-Depending on the tooth, Dr. Bichon will discuss alternatives to extraction as well as possible replacement of the extracted tooth.
+Depending on the tooth, Drs.
+Bichon or Osborne will discuss alternatives to extraction as well as possible replacement of the extracted tooth.

 The Extraction Process